gruntwork-io/tflint-ruleset-aws-cis/README.md

 ### Manual release

-This project doesn't have automated releases at the moment.
+**NOTE:** This project doesn't have automated releases at the moment (due to limitations of our GitHub org with GitHub actions) and does not sign the binaries (as `tflint` doesn't currently check signatures for plugins).
+[See this Slack thread for more info](https://gruntwork-io.slack.com/archives/C046S2PDWP8/p1672915001156189).

 In order to release the binaries, this project uses [goreleaser](https://goreleaser.com/) ([install instructions](https://goreleaser.com/install/)).

 Export the variable `GITHUB_TOKEN` so the binaries can be uploaded to GitHub.
 The release should run locally from the tag that will have the release.